irGeeks/ctf/2016-SharifCTF7/Web/jareCaptcha/README.md

 ##Solution

-In this challenge we are given a webpage with a sudoku table that we should solve and a captcha to protect page from being brute-forced.
+In this challenge we are given a webpage with a sudoku table that we should solve.
+Also a captcha to protect page from being brute-forced.
 Requested task is to solve the sudoku for 200 times and submit our results to get the flag.
 Viewing source code of challenge, we will see that there is a javascript code for rendering sudoku table in client-side.